 The spider was cancelled prematurely, typically from code. shutdown is the default close reason (outcome) used by Scrapy for such cases.
 It is what you get, for example, when you cancel a Scrapy spider pressing

-The job was consuming too much memory, exceeding the limit (512 Mb by default), and it was cancelled by the system.
+The job was consuming too much memory, exceeding the limit (1Gb for each unit), and it was cancelled by the system.
 This typically happens with spiders that don’t use memory efficiently (keeping state or references that grow quickly over time) and it’s most often manifested on long spider runs of many pages.
 This outcome is triggered by Scrapy’s Memory Usage Extension.

 killed by oom